micro-ROS/micro-ROS.github.io/_docs/concepts/middleware/FIROS2/index.md

 ### Mechanisms for the deserialisation of incoming data in the transformation library

-FIROS2 requires transformation libraries to convert ROS2 messages into FIWARE NGSIv2 messages and the other way around.
+FIROS2 requires transformation libraries to convert ROS 2 messages into FIWARE NGSIv2 messages and the other way around.
 For each message, one transformation library is required by the integration service (FIROS2).

 ![image](http://www.plantuml.com/plantuml/svg/ZP712i8m38RlUOempuKvfrv49gYmap05BmCfhfs5hOMslhzjLuQYu1e8_E5Fyf4Mnb9jdtq77UCMhK8jseV5HcXsjq99uA9ZcA1xjQnEvmnxPWnjMIrzBK5giDpVvlXXF9RNNNNuRSqGf6f6guymr-sERHTDfU5AzzGJ39Rt2GkShJddQJeHBfyEj_o6YtQ75pRyWrkDS03XC8Hi1sW8ESeio1mtX0nT47AK3gDWil7_yW80)

-In the implementation of these transformation libraries, the user needs to be able to serialisation/deserialisation ROS2 messages.
+In the implementation of these transformation libraries, the user needs to be able to serialisation/deserialisation ROS 2 messages.
 Also, an NGSIv2 serialisation/deserialisation mechanism will be used.

-The FIROS2 package provides a standard NGSIv2 serialisation/deserialisation mechanisms, but ROS2 serialisation/deserialisation is not offered due to its dependencies with the message type.
+The FIROS2 package provides a standard NGSIv2 serialisation/deserialisation mechanisms, but ROS 2 serialisation/deserialisation is not offered due to its dependencies with the message type.

 For solving this issue, various methods to get it are proposed: